jcorreia11/jcorreia11.github.io/publications.md

 I can also be found on [Google Scholar](https://scholar.google.com/citations?user=JhT55LQAAAAJ) and [Research Gate](https://www.researchgate.net/profile/Joao-Correia-70).

-Last updated: 24th of May 2025
+Last updated: 6th of June 2025

 ## 2024